 There are multiple ways you can outline your Omeka site and exhibits.
 You can write an outline:

 I. Main Library exhibit

 Or you can create a flow chart (Powerpoint was used to create this one):

 If you prefer a more hands-on approach, you can arrange Post-Its on a wall or desk, cut out images to arrange on a flat surface, or do any other organizing methods you choose.
 The most important thing is to Plan Ahead.

 The easiest and most accessible way to use Omeka is to sign up for a hosted Omeka.net account.
 The hosted accounts on Omeka.net are available at four levels: The free Basic account provides one (1) site and 500 MB of storage space.
-If you need more space than this, the Library has an institutional subscription that has much more storage capacity, plug-in extensions, and themes you can use.
-To create a site with the Library’s Omeka.net account, contact the Office of Scholarly Communication and Publishing at email@example.com.
+If you need more space than this, you may upgrade your account at your expense.
+The Library does not have an institutional account for Omeka.net.

 After you log into your new Omeka.net account, click on "My Account" at the top of the page.
 On the Account page (also called the Dashboard) click on “Add a Site.”